Get matched with vetted scholarships and enter our

 1. Start early

-Well, it ultimately depends on when you want your internship to start.
 It’s best practice to start looking for internships at least 3 to 4 months before your desired start date.
-For example, if you’re looking to have an internship over the summer, you may want to begin looking for internships in the Fall or Winter of the previous year.
+If you’re looking to have an internship over the summer, you may want to begin looking for internships in the Fall or Winter of the previous year.
 To sum it up, the earlier the better!

 And, as for how early into your college career you should start searching for internships, there’s no set guideline.
-However, many students complete internships in their junior and senior years of college (or the summer before these years).
+Many students complete internships in their junior and senior years of college.
 However, starting early never hurts!

 2. Consider your experiences and interests